CNAG-Biomedical-Informatics/convert-pheno/docs/redcap.md

 === "API"

-    While it is _technically possible_ to perform a transformation via API we don't think it's a viable option with REDCap projects..
+    While it is _technically possible_ to perform a transformation via API we don't think it's a viable option with REDCap projects.
 Therefore, we recommend using the **command-line** version by utilizing REDCap data exports.

     !!!
 Warning "REDCap built in API"
         REDCap has a built-in API that in theory could be used to retrieve data in real-time (as opposed to data exports).
 However, the current version of `Convert-Pheno` does not support REDCap API calls.